Git Reset Hard Explained: Irreversibly Deleting Commits (Caution!)

 git pull --rebase

-This command will apply their local changes on top of the reset commit, allowing them to resolve any conflicts and continue working with the updated codebase.
+This command reapplies their local changes on top of the reset state (the commit you reset to) and allows them to resolve any conflicts and continue working with the updated codebase.

-command instead.
-This command creates a new commit that undoes the changes made in the specified commits, preserving the original commit history.
+command allows you to undo specific commits without losing commit history.
+This command creates a new commit that reverses the changes introduced by the specified commits.

-Another alternative to Git reset is creating a new branch from the last known good commit.
-This approach allows you to explore and test changes without affecting the main branch.
+Another alternative to Git reset is creating a new branch starting from the last known good commit.
+This way, changes can be examined and tested without affecting the main branch.

 To create a new branch, use the following command: